-Section 4.4 Housing Options
+SECTION 4.4 HOUSING OPTIONS

 The Town of Shutesbury values being a diverse community that welcomes residents of varying income levels.
 As the cost of land and housing increases, many local residents are being priced out of the market for homes.
 The Town of Shutesbury desires to maintain and encourage housing that is affordable to the entire range of its residents, without encouraging excessive, unplanned growth that detracts from the Town's quality of life.
-Therefore, the Town establishes this section to allow the creation of apartments, two-family dwellings, and multifamily dwellings to help meet the Town's housing needs and to offer incentives for the creation of affordable housing in residential developments.
+The Town therefore establishes this section to allow the creation of apartments, two-family dwellings, and multi-family dwellings to help meet the Town's housing needs and to offer incentives for the creation of affordable housing in residential developments.
 All housing developments must comply with applicable requirements of the Board of Health.